0bob0/TAFE-C-/README.md

 <br>

-This is what's called an `if else` statement, it does pretty much what it sounds like, it tries something and if that doesn't work it moves onto the next bit.
+This is whats called an `if else` statement, it does pretty much what it sounds like, it tries something and if that doesnt work it moves onto the next bit.
 In the example above it checks `if (i % 2 == 0)` which means if `i` is divisible with by 2 with no remainders, indicated by the `%` sign, then activate the section of code `Console.Write("Entered Number is an Even Number");` which writes `"Entered Number is an Even Number"` to the console.
-However, if `i` wasn't divisible by 2 with no remainders it would then activate the `else` section of the coad outputing to the console `"Entered Number is an Odd Number"`.
+However, if `i` wasnt divisible by 2 with no remainders it would then activate the `else` section of the coad outputing to the console `"Entered Number is an Odd Number"`.

 <br>